 11. Configure your DNS records with the proper SPF, DKIM, and DMARC signatures

-We talked previously about the DMARC policies of email providers like Gmail and Yahoo that prevent you from using their domain to send mass emails outside of their system.
-But, it’s also possible to set up a DMARC policy to improve email deliverability on your domain as well.
+We talked previously about the DMARC policies of email providers like Gmail and Yahoo that instruct email inbox providers to filter out your messages if you’re using their domain to send mass emails outside of their system.
+But, it’s also possible to set up a DMARC policy and the underlying security frameworks to improve email deliverability on your domain as well.

-DMARC is made up of two protocols used for email verification:
+DMARC is built on top of two protocols used for email authentication:

 Set up DKIM and SPF with SendinBlue

-If you’re using SendinBlue, you can easily get the correct SPF and DKIM records to set up your own DMARC policy with your business’s domain’s DNS records.
+If you’re using SendinBlue, you can easily get the correct SPF and DKIM records to set up your own DMARC policy with your business domain’s DNS records.